a10kiloham/transit-tracker/docs/docs/02-user-manual/99-faq/agency-support.md

 Due to this, we strongly recommend [hosting your own API server](../../03-advanced/api-server.md) if you are able to.

+## Supported Agencies

 Our Transit Tracker API server currently syndicates data from the following agencies.

-## Supported Agencies
+Agencies without real-time data will still provide static schedule information.

 | Agency                                                 | Service Area                               | Real-Time Data |
 | ------------------------------------------------------ | ------------------------------------------ | -------------- |